The Sea of Galilee, Israel

 Sea of Galilee Opening Hours

-• While the Sea of Galilee is accessible at all times, individual sites around the lake follow their own schedules.
+- While the Sea of Galilee is accessible at all times, certain sites around the lake follow their own schedules.
 Some may close midday for maintenance or during weekends and holidays.
-Attractions such as boat services, visitor centers, and other activities generally run during daylight hours — it’s best to check directly with each operator for the most accurate information.
+Attractions such as boat services, visitor centers, and other activities generally run during daylight hours – it’s best to check directly with each operator for the most accurate information.

 Sea of Galilee Entry Fees

-• Visiting the lake is free, but certain designated beaches managed by private operators may charge entry and parking fees.
-Additionally, some attractions and historical sites around the lake may have separate admission fees.
+- Visiting the lake is free, but certain designated beaches managed by private operators charge entry and parking fees.
+Additionally, some of the attractions and historical sites around the lake may charge separate entry fees.

 What to Bring for Your Sea of Galilee Day Trip